 Typically a meal out will cost you around $17 and rent will be approximately $2000 upwards.
 You should budget for a minimum of $3000 a month, if possible.

-Cafes and Coworking are the obvious go-to spot for cracking down on some work and Tokyo has a lot of options.
+Cafes and coworking are the obvious go-to spots for cracking down on some work, and Tokyo has a lot of options.
 Almost all cafes provide free Wi-Fi, so there should not be any issues accessing the

 Internet.